hayatkhan8660-maker/SVE-Dataset/README.md

 Soon we will upload the annotated version of the dataset.

 # Citation
+If you use the SVE Dataset, please cite our paper:
 ```
 @article{muhammad2021ai,
   title={AI-Driven Salient Soccer Events Recognition Framework for Next Generation IoT-Enabled Environments},